Container of Life

 13_Metatrons Cube - Third Eye

 The knowledge of life is revealed within our third eye chakra.
-Here the circular world consciously merges with the linear as one.
-This matrix is created by connecting the center points of each of the 13-independent circles in the Fruit of Life with 78 lines.
-This matrix is often referred to as Metatron’s Cube.
+Here the circular world merges with the linear to help us see as one.
+This matrix is created by connecting the center points of each of the 13-independent circles in the fruit of life with 78 lines.
+This matrix is also referred to as Metatron’s Cube.

-Metatron, or “measured throne” in Hebrew, was the name given to the prophet Enoch when he was transformed into an angel.
-According to the Talmud and Kabbalah, Metatron is the first sefirot Kether, “throne or crown” who sits at the top of the Tree of Life.
+Metatron, meaning “measured throne” in Hebrew, was also the name given to the prophet Enoch when he was transformed into an angel.
+According to the Talmud, in Kabbalistic theory, Metatron sits at the top of the Tree of Life as the first sefirot Kether “crown/throne”.
 In Islam, he is known as Mitatrun “the angel of the veil”.
-As an angelic scribe, Metatron guards the “Book of Secrets”, which is thought to hold the answers for humankind’s return to the Garden of Eden.
+As an angelic scribe, Metatron guards the “Book of Secrets”, which is thought to hold the answers for humanity’s return to the Garden of Eden.

-The female counterpart to Metatron is Shekhinah, which is “dwelling” in Hebrew.
-In the Kabbalah, Shekhinah is associated with the tenth sefirot Malkuth, “kingdom on Earth” who sits at the bottom of the Tree of Life.
+The female counterpart to Metatron is Shekhinah, “dwelling” in Hebrew.
+In the Kabbalah, Shekhinah is associated with the tenth sefirot Malkuth “Kingdom on Earth”.
+Located at the bottom of the Tree of Life, it represents our desire to be whole.

-The knowledge of life represents our intuitive knowing that the circular world of the divine feminine and the linear world of the divine masculine are within each of us.
+The knowledge of life awakens our intuitive knowing that the circular world of the divine feminine and the linear world of the divine masculine reside within us all.
 When we see ourself as whole, we are in fact holy.
-The judgment between heaven and earth, male and female, or even good and evil dissolves, when we realize that we are all divine souls living within a human body.
-This knowledge was hidden for thousands of years by those who wished to be the gatekeepers of our soul.
+The difference between heaven and earth as well as male and female dissolves, when we realize that we are all divine souls within a human body.
+This knowledge was hidden for thousands of years by those who wished to hold the keys as the gatekeepers of our soul.

-As the Knowledge of Life awakens our inner wisdom it ripples into the collective unconscious by bringing our world into focus through the eyes of the soul.
+As the knowledge of life awakens our inner wisdom it ripples into the collective unconscious by bringing our world into focus through the unified eyes of the soul.

-Message: Trust both our rational mind and our intuitive senses as we awaken to a new way of being.
+Message: Trust the rational mind and its intuitive senses as we awaken to a new way of being.
 By looking at our present situation from all directions it will become clear which action(s) we need to take in order to feel both grounded and expansive.
 This is a time to open our mind so we can see with our heart.

 “Geometry is knowledge of the eternally existent.” – Pythagoras